alfredomartinezjr/wosostats/resources/definitions.md

 **Aerial duels won** - `aerial.won`, `aw`

 Aerial duels are when two players challenge for a 50/50 ball in the air.
 The first player to make contact with the ball is deemed to have won the aerial duel, regardless of where the ball ends up or who recovers it.
+An aerial duel can only happen if two players challenge for the same ball in the air; if just one player goes up for a ball and wasn't clearly being challenged by anyone else, then it's not an aerial duel.

 Passes that are also aerial duels should still be counted as aerial duels in a separate row as its own event.
 So, if a player challenges for a launched ball and heads it to an intended recipient, it should be logged as an `aerial.won` in one event and as a `passes.f/s/b` in the next event.

+If a player wins an aerial duel, the defending player who lost that aerial duel must have that "aerial.lost" action logged in the "def.action" column.

 Example 1: [http://imgur.com/W4dC52H.gif](http://imgur.com/W4dC52H.gif)